Day 1: Arrival

 Day 13-14: Drake Passage

-As we leave this magical place and make our way north, heading again across the Antarctic Convergence and the Drake Passage, we will continue our presentation series and wildlife spotting.
-Sailing back to Ushuaia through the Beagle Channel, we celebrate the conclusion of our expedition with a special slideshow.
+We leave this magical place and make our way north, once again crossing the legendary Drake Passage.
+We have one last hurrah as we celebrate the conclusion of our expedition with a special slideshow and a final meal together.

 Day 15: Ushuaia Disembarkation